ScreamBun/electron-schema/README.md

 - MacOS version available [here](www.google.com)

 ### Quick Guide
-- Create a JADN schema from scratch, or import an existing file (see [Constructing a JADN schema](#constructing-a-jadn-schema))
+- Create a JADN schema from scratch, or import an existing file (see [Constructing a JADN schema](#constructing-a-jadn-schema) below)
     - To import an existing JADN schema, go to `File -> Import` and select document.
 The schema will load automatically in the JADN editor.
 - The GUI is primarily a drag-and-drop.
 Drag the desired elements on the left-side panel into the editor to populate it, and edit as necessary.
     - Toggle between the JADN and JSON editors to view progress.
 The JSON editor is read-only.